 Once recordings are complete, users have the option to share their songs via email, Facebook, or Twitter, or trash them and start over.
 In the upper righthand corner of the Incredibox interface is also a 3-step process to unlocking Bonus features.
 Access is granted pursuant to watching a short Incredibox song about, uh, trying hard or something, and then testing out all of the sounds.
 The site's Top 50 compositions, as voted by others when their creators share them, are also listed for the listening pleasure of all here.

 So Far So Good originally created Incredibox in 2009.
 Since then it has garnered many Web awards for its innovative concept and design, as well as simple-to-use interface.
 It's also addictive, and basically cooler than Johnny Depp, the Dos Equis guy, and Chuck Norris combined.

 OK.
 Maybe that's a slight overstatement.
-But Incredibox's coolness--and freeness--definitely merits a few minutes of exploration and tinkering.
+But Incredibox's coolness--and freeness for on-site use--definitely merits a few minutes of exploration and tinkering.

 October 2016 Update: Incredibox continues to grow its project, and recently completed an iOS version of the beatboxing app.